AndresRCB/aks-public-cluster/README.md

 ## Important considerations and pre-requisites
 1. This cluster enables the public preview for workload identity, which involves enabling extensions and OIDC issuer endpoints.
+2. This cluster installs the [Azure Key Vault Provider for Secrets Store CSI Driver](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-driver) with secret rotation disabled.
-2. **IMPORTANT** In order to use this with any Azure subscription, you need to enable workload identity preview.
+3. **IMPORTANT** In order to use this with any Azure subscription, you need to enable workload identity preview.
 Follow the steps [here](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster#register-the-enableworkloadidentitypreview-feature-flag) to do that.
 The TL;DR is to run the following commands:
 ```sh
 az feature register --namespace "Microsoft.ContainerService" --name "EnableWorkloadIdentityPreview"
 # Run the following command until you see that the feature is "Registered" (will take a few minutes)